The term "germs" refers

 Teens who are sexually active should use condoms

-fungi, and protozoa can spread via oral, anal, or vaginal contact.
+because viruses, bacteria, fungi, and protozoa can spread via oral, anal, or vaginal

-Another way to prevent infections from germs is to make sure you have the right
+Another way to prevent infections from germs is to make sure your family has the

-which prepare the body to fight illness.
-Vaccines contain either a dead or a weakened
+vaccines), which prepare the body to fight illness.
+Vaccines contain either a dead

-germ (or parts of it) that causes a particular disease.
-When you get a vaccine, your
+or a weakened germ (or parts of it) that causes a particular disease.
+When someone

-immune system acts as if there's a real infection.
-It makes antibodies that recognize
+gets a vaccine, their immune system acts as if there's a real infection.
+It makes